Skip to content

 Information sharingArt 29 cybersecurity information-sharing arrangements + Art 30 voluntary notificationArt 45 information-sharing arrangementsSimilar voluntary frameworks

-Cross-Member-State coordinationArt 23(6) and (8); NIS Cooperation GroupArt 22 cross-MS coordination; ESAs cooperationNIS2 routes through national CSIRT / SPOC; DORA through ESAs
+Cross-Member-State coordinationArt 23(6) and (8); NIS Cooperation GroupArt 19(6)–(7) distribution and cross-border relevance assessment (ESAs / ECB / ENISA); Art 22 supervisory feedbackNIS2 routes through national CSIRT / SPOC; DORA through the competent authority and the ESAs

 Critical infrastructure oversight(not in NIS2 — partly in CER Directive 2022/2557)Arts 31–44 EU oversight of designated critical ICT TPPsDORA introduces a new EU oversight layer